-For example, part of a regular daily routine for your older adult might be to wake up at 8am, use the toilet, brush teeth, comb hair, change from pajamas to regular clothes, then sit down to a hot breakfast of oatmeal, apples, and tea.
+For example, part of a regular daily routine for your older adult might be to wake up at 8am, use the toilet, brush teeth, and comb hair.
+Then, change from pajamas to regular clothes and sit down for a hot breakfast of oatmeal, apples, and tea.
 Late afternoons might be reserved for audiobooks, puzzles, or no-fail household tasks.

 1. Stop the power struggles

 Most people dislike being told what to do and when to do it and seniors are no exception.